gideonzozingao/TaskOrionApi/README.md

   - Add Projects and task and all per team.or individual

   ### Front End and Client
-  - Build a Client or UI with Nest Js and intgegrate with the API service
+  - Build a Frontend  Client or UI with Nest Js and intgegrate with the API service